 Yes.
 We will also have a fancier buckle if you break 30 hours too.
 All finishers will also receive a nice tee shirt, some form commemorative that we haven’t yet decided on, and just like in our 50 mile, we will have a great post race party.

-Tortoises start at 8 AM on Friday, September 16, 2016.
+Tortoises start at 8 AM on Friday.
 Hares at noon.
 We will let male runners over 70 and female runners over 60 have another hour head start, so they can start at 7 AM.
 Last finisher 8 PM on Saturday.
-Awards ceremony right then.
+Awards ceremony at about 7:30.

 Tortoises deserve a head start and we want the Hares to finish in the daytime, or close to it.
 With a head start, and with the few out and backs the course has, Tortoises will be able to see the Hares race and we think – at least for some of you – that that will be fun.
 Plus we’d like to have everyone finish as close together as possible and enjoy the party together.

 Well, we could tell you that we’re doing it because we love the sport and love the community of Steamboat and that would be true.
 But we’re also doing it for the same reason you’re entering this race.
 We’ve got a couple of screws loose.

 The race coordinators for the Steamboat Run Rabbit Run 50 & 100 Mile Endurance Runs are all experienced runners who have volunteered to organize this race for two reasons: our love of the sport of running, and our love of Steamboat.